Beyond Literal Mapping: Benchmarking and Improving Non-Literal Translation Evaluation: Introduction

 To assess the reliability of MT metrics, we firstly curate MENT, a \textbf{m}eta-\textbf{e}valuation dataset characterized by \textbf{n}on-literally \textbf{t}ranslation, that the source sentences are collected from SNS, cross-culture, poetry, and literature domains.
 Our dataset comprises 7,530 human-annotated scores on translation quality, which allows for a systematic evaluation of current MT metrics \citep{2002-bleu, 2020-comet}, including LLM-as-a-Judge paradigms \citep{2023-gemba, 2024-eaprompt}.
 Specifically, the collected source sentences are paired with several translations obtained from various MT systems, ranging from traditional NMT model to LLMs \citep{2022-nllb, 2025-seedx, 2025-qwen3, 2025-gemini25}.
 Each translation is evaluated by at least two annotators, with quality control to ensure the reliability of the annotations.
 Our evaluation results indicate that while LLM-as-a-Judge generally outperforms traditional MT metrics on the constructed dataset, but it still exhibits notable inaccuracies due to the inherent limitations of LLMs such as knowledge cutoffs, which affects the accurate assessment of recently emerged slang or evolving cultural expression.

 To overcome the limitations of static LLM-as-a-Judge methods, particularly the knowledge cutoff and score inconsistency encountered when evaluating non-literal translations, we introduce a dynamic reflective procedure and propose a novel agentic framework RATE (\textbf{R}eflective \textbf{A}gentic \textbf{T}ranslation \textbf{E}valuation).
 To achieve the reflective evaluation framework, RATE is powered by a Core Agent, which dynamically determines the selection of specialized sub-agents through its reasoning process.
 It decides whether to invoke the Search Agent for external knowledge retrieval, delivering what kind of instruction and retrieved context to get a score from Evaluation Agent, or calibrating the evaluated score from Comparison Agent.
-Experimental results on MENT dataset indicate the efficacy of RATE, which achieves a improvement of at least 3.2 meta score compared to current metrics including LLM-as-a-Judge for MT evaluation.
+Experimental results on MENT dataset indicate the efficacy of RATE, which achieves an improvement of at least 3.2 points in combined system- and segment-level correlation with human judgments compared to current metrics including LLM-as-a-Judge for MT evaluation.
 Further analysis experiments demonstrate the robustness of RATE, that its reliability is not limited to non-literal scenarios but also extends to general-domain MT evaluation.

-Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to identify the challenges in accurately evaluating non-literally translation quality, and we construct a human-annotated meta-evaluation dataset MENT to systematically assess MT evaluation metrics. \item Our comprehensive meta-evaluation reveals the unreliability of MT metrics on non-literal content.
-Traditional metrics are fundamentally limited by the lack of deep semantic understanding, while LLM-as-a-Judge paradigms are hindered by the static knowledge cutoff and inherent score inconsistency. \item We propose a novel agentic translation evaluation framework RATE, which enables the dynamic invoking specialized sub-agents by Core Agent.
+Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to identify the challenges in accurately evaluating non-literal translation quality, and we construct a human-annotated meta-evaluation dataset MENT to systematically assess MT evaluation metrics. \item Our comprehensive meta-evaluation reveals the unreliability of MT metrics on non-literal content.
+Traditional metrics are fundamentally limited by the lack of deep semantic understanding, while LLM-as-a-Judge paradigms are hindered by the static knowledge cutoff and inherent score inconsistency. \item We propose a novel agentic translation evaluation framework RATE, which enables the dynamic invoking of specialized sub-agents by Core Agent.
 Experimental results demonstrate that RATE enhances reliability in non-literal translation evaluation while maintaining robustness across general domains. \end{itemize}